-Because of Vietnam’s war torn past, there are many relics and ruins from this bygone era.
-Visit ancient prisons turned museums and even go underground at places like Cu Chi.
-But these are only a fraction of the historical sites found in Vietnam, where beautiful pagodas rise above city skylines, and temples are still worshipped in today.
+Because of Vietnam’s war-torn past, there are many relics and ruins from this bygone era.
+Visit ancient prisons turned into museums and even go underground at places like Cu Chi.
+But these are only a fraction of the historical sites found in Vietnam, where beautiful pagodas rise above city skylines, and temples are still worshipped today.

 Featured Historical Sites